davkow/Portfolio/README.md

   * [Original documentation location](https://clouddocs.f5.com/bigip-next/20-0-1/install/velos_config_evpa.html)

 Document for BIG-IP (aka Classic/Core BIG-IP).
 Each section includes a short video.
 I researched and wrote the documentation; a colleague created the videos.
-2016 (original pubication date).
+2016 (original publication date).

 *  **BIG-IP Secure IPsec Tunneling: From a Data Center Network to a Microsoft Azure Network**